 The history.
 The stuff you can’t find in a book.
 Or on a Wikipedia page.
 It lives in the heavy silence of century-old battlefields.
 And the distant strum of age-old strings.
 It’s a rare chance to unplug from what is, and relive what was.
 To go back.
 To the places.
 The stories.
 That can only be Made in Tennessee.

-Tennessee’s oldest town, Jonesborough, was established in 1779, 17 years before Tennessee received its statehood.
-Travel its preserved Main Street and hear the stories surrounding this charming town at the International Storytelling Center as Jonesborough is also the Storytelling Capital of the World.
+Stroll Tennessee’s oldest town, Jonesborough on its preserved Main Street and hear the stories surrounding this charming town at the International Storytelling Center as Jonesborough is also the Storytelling Capital of the World.
 Settlers found the rugged frontier of the Smoky Mountains north to Knoxville no barrier to staking a claim with lush valleys such as Cades Cove – part of Great Smoky Mountains National Park – a natural choice for an early farming community.
 James White, Knoxville’s founder and a Revolutionary War soldier, built the first settlement in Knoxville.
 The story of his frontier life is told at the preserved fort settlement he built.

 Civil War heroes and battles also made history in Tennessee.
 War stories, both heartbreaking and heroic, are told at major battlefields across the state.
 One of the bloodiest and most significant battles of the Civil War was at the Battle of Stones River.
 Stones River National Battlefield in Murfreesboro contains one of the nation’s oldest intact Civil War monuments, the Hazen Brigade Monument.
 From the Battle of Franklin claiming the lives of thousands and changing life on the Carnton and Carter farms forever, to Fort Pillow in Henning, to Fort Donelson, to the bloody battle at Shiloh, to the decisive Chickamauga campaign near Lookout Mountain, Tennessee played a significant role in the war that divided the country.

-Immerse yourself in the stories and struggles of the Civil Rights movement by visiting the 10 Tennessee sites featured on the U.S. Civil Rights Trail.
+Uncover a piece of the past and immerse yourself in the stories and struggles of the Civil Rights movement by visiting the 10 Tennessee sites featured on the U.S. Civil Rights Trail.
 The National Civil Rights Museum at the Lorraine Motel is built on the site where Dr. Martin Luther King Jr. was assassinated.
-2018 marks 50 years since the civil rights icon’s death.
-Also spotlighted on the Trail are Clayborn Temple and the Mason Temple Church of God in Christ in Memphis.
+Also spotlighted on the trail are Clayborn Temple and the Mason Temple Church of God in Christ in Memphis.
 Locations in Nashville include The Civil Rights Room at the Nashville Public Library, Clark Memorial United Methodist Church, Davidson County Courthouse & the Witness Walls, Woolworth on 5th, Fisk University and Griggs Hall at American Baptist College.
 In Clinton, The Green McAdoo Cultural Center and Clinton 12 statues help tell the stories of twelve brave students who changed history.

 Three American presidents called Tennessee home.
 The only surviving home of the 11th president James K. Polk in Columbia is where he began his legal and political career.
 The picturesque setting of Greeneville frames the life of 17th president Andrew Johnson, a humble tailor launched into an unexpected political career.
 Andrew Jackson led American soldiers, allied with Cherokee, Choctaw and Chickasaw warriors against the Creeks during the War of 1812.
 Jackson’s sprawling Nashville Hermitage plantation includes a museum detailing his military and political leadership.
 Take in the mansion, beautiful gardens and grounds and experience “The Duel: The Art of the Southern Gentleman.”

 During the darkest days of World War II, a secret city was born.
 Fifty-nine thousand acres of farmland and fields were transformed into the largest scientific and technological effort of its time-The Manhattan Project.
-Spend the day at Manhattan Project National Historical Park, Oak Ridge National Laboratory, the American Museum of Science and Energy.
+Spend the day learning about Tennessee’s role in the Manhattan Project at the American Museum of Science and Energy in Oak Ridge.

-Musical history also was made in Tennessee where the Bristol sessions gave rise to country music; the Grand Ole Opry made country music famous; Beale Street in Memphis gave birth to the blues; Elvis, the king of rock ‘n’ roll, made sure Memphis could own the name “Birthplace of Rock ‘n’ Roll,” and labels such as Stax and Sun Records launched superstars including Isaac Hayes, Elvis Presley, and Johnny Cash.
+Musical history also was made in Tennessee where the Bristol Sessions gave birth to country music in Bristol; the Grand Ole Opry made country music famous; Beale Street in Memphis gave birth to the blues; Elvis, the king of rock ‘n’ roll, made sure Memphis could own the name “Birthplace of Rock ‘n’ Roll,” and labels such as Stax and Sun Records launched superstars including Isaac Hayes, Elvis Presley, and Johnny Cash.